3 Things To Do This Spring To Create a Consistent and Sustainable Writing Habit

 So, what will you stop doing to make time for the writing you want to do?

 • Pull up your phone stats to see how much time you spend on each social app.
 Will you reduce social media time to 15 minutes or zero minutes to make time for writing?
+Even if you swap scrolling time with reading, you’ll keep a clearer mind ready to write than if you were consuming social media junk food.

 • Turn off the TV an hour before bed, or leave it off entirely.